opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

 Note we are using `clang/clang++` compilers here.

-Next step is building the code using `make`.
+We will use `make` to build the code.

 ```
 $ make
 ```

-Once it finishes the `basic_video_chat` binary is ready so just run it.
+Run the `basic_video_chat` binary once it's built.

 ```
 $ ./basic_video_chat
 ```

-End the sample application by CONTROL+C'ing in the console.
+You can end the sample application by using the Control + C combination in the console.